mrjones2014/op.nvim/README.md

 - `:OpCreate` † - Create a new item using strings in the current buffer as fields.
 - `:OpOpen` † - Open an item in the 1Password 8 desktop app.
 - `:OpInsert` - Insert an item reference at current cursor position.
-- `:OpNote` - Find and open a 1Password Secure Note item
+- `:OpNote` - Find and open a 1Password Secure Note item.
+Accepts `new` or `create` as an argument to create a new Secure Note.

 ## Features